plone/plone.restapi/docs/source/endpoints/relations.md

 :language: http
 ```

-Delete relations by source UID or source path.

 ### Delete relations by target

+You can delete relations by either target UID or path.

+The following example shows how to delete a relation by target path.

 ```{eval-rst}
 ..  http:example:: curl httpie python-requests